elmerucr/MC6809/README.md

 void mc6809::assign_irq_line(bool *line)
 ```

 These functions take a pointer to a boolean value (the actual line/value that represent interrupt states from the connected devices).
-If more devices are to be connected to one line, this must be separately programmed (see [E64](https://github.com/elmerucr/E64) source code for examples).
+If more devices are to be connected to one line, this must be separately programmed (see [E64](https://github.com/elmerucr/E64) source code for an example, ```exceptions_ic``` class).

 ### Reset